The all you need to know guide.

 Services like Jericho AgentMatch don’t really exist in the same way for publishers.
 Yes, you can trawl through the membership pages of the American Association of Publishers or (in the UK) the Publishers Association … but those guys have a lot of members, the vast majority of whom will be irrelevant to your needs.

-So really the best way to find a publisher for your book is to find other titles in your niche.
+So, when you’re thinking about how to present a book idea to a publisher, specifically the right publisher for you, the best way is to find other titles in your niche.
 That should be easy for you, because it’s your niche.
 So if your book is about motor maintenance, look at the other engine-related books on your shelves.
 If you’re writing about bonsai growing, look at who publishes books about bonsais.
 How to find who publishes a book is simple – just look inside the front cover.
 That page with all the tiny, boring print about copyright and that kind of thing will also tell you who the publisher is.
 Note that publishers (eg: “PenguinRandomHouse”) generally operate through a multitude of imprints, eg, Bantam, Ballantine, Doubleday…).
 You need to identify both the publisher you want and, where relevant, the imprint in order to wriggle through to the right desk in the right office.

 Make a list of those publishers – then approach them direct.
 They’ll welcome your submission and they won’t expect you to have a literary agent.
 (In fact, they’d be mildly frightened if you did have one.)